BESPOKE TAILORING PROCESS

 In your initial consultation with one of our tailors your requirements will be discussed and met with our best options available.
 Over 30 measurements and postural notations will be recorded for reference.

-The cut is the most important element of a bespoke suit, specific to your body - If you have a drop right shoulder or prominent waist we will adjust the pattern to create a balanced tailored suit.
-The pattern is then struck onto your chosen cloth with chalk and cut by hand.
+The cut is the most important element in our process.
+Specific to your body, we will adjust the pattern to create a balanced tailored suit.
+The pattern is then struck onto your chosen cloth and we cut it by hand.

 Each of our tailors are masters of their craft.
 Over 60 hours of tailoring by several craftsmen is invested into each suit, the result is high quality garment with unparalleled comfort and fit only found in bespoke tailoring.